temporalio/documentation/blog/2022-03-01-temporal-rest.md

 }
 ```

-To create a new counter with this Workflow, you need to send an `increment` signal with an object containing the counter's `name` as shown below.
+To create a new counter with this Workflow, we send an `increment` Signal with an object containing the counter's `name`:

 ```ts
 const handle = await client.start(counterWorkflow, {